Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 ### Heads
 - **Tactical Axe Spike**: Combat/Tactical Axes  \
-﻿Spike on the back of the tactical axe head.
+Spike on the back of the tactical axe head.
 Fills in the holes in the blades.

 ### Body
 - **Rapier Blade**: Dueling Swords  \
-&emsp; ﻿﻿Thin, straight blades
+&emsp; Thin, straight blades
 - **Historical Knives**: Combat Blades  \
-&emsp; ﻿Based on the M1917 Trench Dagger, Gerber Mk II, Indonesian karambits, and tanto blades.  \
+&emsp; Based on the M1917 Trench Dagger, Gerber Mk II, Indonesian karambits, and tanto blades.  \
-&emsp; ﻿﻿﻿Karambits come in regular/short and curved forwards/backwards (and they're all very scuffed lol)  \
+&emsp; Karambits come in regular/short and curved forwards/backwards (and they're all very scuffed lol)  \
-﻿﻿&emsp; ﻿Tantos are basically the MT Combat Sword blades but skinnier and shorter, so I didn't bother aligning them outside the default case.
+&emsp; Tantos are basically the MT Combat Sword blades but skinnier and shorter, so I didn't bother aligning them outside the default case.

 ### Blades
 - **Thin Power Sword**: Power Swords  \
-&emsp; ﻿﻿1h Power Sword blades scaled down  \
+&emsp; 1h Power Sword blades scaled down  \
-&emsp; ﻿﻿﻿&emsp; ﻿Slim: Less thick, but same width and height  \
+&emsp; &emsp; Slim: Less thick, but same width and height  \
-&emsp; ﻿&emsp; ﻿﻿﻿Thin: Less thick and wide, but same height  \
+&emsp; &emsp; Thin: Less thick and wide, but same height  \
-&emsp; ﻿﻿Also halves the thickness of whatever hilt you equipped
+&emsp; Also halves the thickness of whatever hilt you equipped

 ### Pommels
 - **Shovel Handles**: Sapper Shovels  \
-&emsp; ﻿﻿D-Ring handles and T-Handles mostly based on E-Tools
+&emsp; D-Ring handles and T-Handles mostly based on E-Tools

 > [!WARNING]
 >
-> ﻿KNOWN ISSUE: Note that these only work on some head/grip combinations, and it's different for each pommel.
+> KNOWN ISSUE: Note that these only work on some head/grip combinations, and it's different for each pommel.
 > \
 > Shovels are cursed (not really I'm just a lazy bitch).

 ### Front Guard
 - **Front Guard**: Combat Blades  \
-﻿&emsp; ﻿New slot.
+&emsp; New slot.
 Curved hilt in front of the grip to protect your fingers.  \
-&emsp; ﻿﻿Includes knuckle duster variants, where you have 1-4 small guards in front.
+&emsp; Includes knuckle duster variants, where you have 1-4 small guards in front.